CHIEF EXECUTIVE OFFICER

 (Ext.
 135 )

-Dr. Opiee received her Doctor of Nursing Practice degree in 2013 from University of Florida and is an American Nurses Credential Center, Board Certified Adult Nurse Practitioner, and is also a Certified Addictions Registered Nurse in Advanced Practice.
+Dr. Opie received her Doctor of Nursing Practice degree in 2013 from University of Florida and is an American Nurses Credential Center, Board Certified Adult Nurse Practitioner, and is also a Certified Addictions Registered Nurse in Advanced Practice.
 Additionally, Dr. Opie is a member of the International Nurses Society on Addictions and served as a Director at Large on the Board of Directors from 2018 to 2020.
 She was the recipient of IntNSA’s Peer Assistance Award in 2019.
 She is a member of the Florida Nurses Association (FNA), American Nurses Association (ANA), Florida Nurse Practitioner Network (FNPN), Sigma Theta Tau International Honor Society of Nursing, Lambda Rho Chapter, and is active in the Florida Quality and Unity in Nursing (QUIN) organization.

 CHIEF OPERATIONS OFFICER

 Myrtle Greene, Ph.D, LMHC, CAP, ICADC

-Myrtle regularly provides workshops and trainings on “Workplace Impairment” to healthcare and nursing organizations and has authored professional publications on addiction in healthcare settings.
+Dr. Greene regularly provides workshops and trainings on “Workplace Impairment” to healthcare and nursing organization.
+She has authored professional publications on addiction in healthcare settings.
+Her most recent ProQuest publication in 2020 titled: Examining the Effect of Substance Use Training on Registered Nurses’ Competency and Self-Efficacy.

-She has Master of Arts degrees in Counseling Psychology, Rehabilitation Counseling, and Philosophy.
-Myrtle currently is pursuing her doctoral degree in Psychology.
-Her research focuses on effectiveness of training tools to improve competency when addressing impairment in the workplace in nurses.
-Myrtle currently serves as President-Elect for the National Organization of Alternative Programs (NOAP).
+She holds a Doctoral Degree in General Psychology, Master of Arts degrees in Counseling Psychology, Rehabilitation Counseling, and Philosophy.
+Dr. Greene currently serves as President-Elect for the National Organization of Alternative Programs (NOAP).
 She is an advisory member of the Florida State College of Jacksonville (FSCJ) Nursing Education Advisory Committee.
 Other memberships include the Florida Quality and Unity in Nursing Council (QUIN), American Psychological Association (APA), National Alliance on Mental Illness (NAMI) and the Florida Mental Health Association (FMHA)

 MEDICAL DIRECTOR, IPN